rogerfischer/RepData_PeerAssessment2/PA2_NOAA_Storm.md

 ```

 Looking at the data of dmgB_small and the summary of dmgB_small, Hurricanes, Hurricane/Typhons, Tropical Storms are the most frequent billion dollar damage causing event types.
-Next to that tornados and floods can also billion dollar huge economic impacts.
+Next to that, tornados and floods can also have billion dollar huge economic impacts.

 ## RESULTS
 Our results for the two questions:
-1. Across the United States, which types of events are most harmful with respect to population health?
+Across the United States, which types of events are most harmful with respect to population health?
 In regard to population health (fatalities and injuries combined) we found that the theses 3 event types are the most harmful
 - Tornados
 - Excessive Heat
 - Heat

-2. Across the United States, which types of events have the greatest economic consequences?
+Across the United States, which types of events have the greatest economic consequences?
 In regard to economic consequences we found that these 3 event types have the highest economic impact:
 - Hurricanes and Typhons
 - Tornados